foodiecravings/foodiecravings.github.io/index.md

 You can add new ratings by navigating to the "Add Food" tab on top.
 Here we will ask you for your review of the food.
 ![](images/add_food.png)
-There is also a page where you can search for food, this is under the "List Food" tab.
+There is also a page where you can search for food, this is under the "Search Results" tab.
+Comming Soon!

 The last special feature is your profile page.
 Here is where other reviews can get to know a little bit more about you!
 ![](images/profile.png)